-If an athlete were to activate PFT at its elite level for explosive power, but wishes to stay silent, there is an option for the vocal cords to approximate similarly to a voicing posture, while not actually needing to make sound (i.e. the "silent grunt").
-The ability to posture the vocal cords with the articulators (i.e. primarily the tongue and jaw position) to mimic voicing but not make sound, necessitates for a more advanced recruitment of musculature than the Bubble Cheek[TM] exhale due to a need for more overall stability, strength and power to facilitate the increased subglottal, ITP, and IAP pressures.
+If an athlete were to activate PFT at its elite level for explosive repetitive power, but wishes to stay silent, there is an option for the vocal cords to approximate similarly to a voicing posture, while not actually needing to make sound (i.e. the "silent grunt").
+The ability to posture the vocal cords with the articulators (i.e. primarily the tongue and jaw position) to mimic voicing but not make sound, necessitates for a more advanced recruitment of musculature than the Bubble CheekTM exhale due to a need for more overall stability, strength and power to facilitate the increased subglottal, ITP, and IAP pressures.
 A progression of this, can been seen in images of elite athletes with their tongues sticking out of their mouths.
 One of the best basketball players of all time, legend Michael Jordon was known for sticking his tongue while playing.

-The Bubble Cheek[TM] exhale is a more closed mouth option, in contrast to forcefully 'sticking out' the tongue, due to the lips being used as resistance approximating for optimal jaw and tongue position.
-Although the resistance by the lips on the Bubble Cheek[TM] exhale is helpful to support subglottal pressure, it can also limit potential for breath speed and velocity on the exhale during an explosive movement, and thus limits RFD.
+The Bubble CheekTM exhale is a more closed mouth option, in contrast to forcefully 'sticking out' the tongue, due to the lips being used as resistance approximating for optimal jaw and tongue position.
+Although the resistance by the lips on the Bubble CheekTM exhale is helpful to support subglottal pressure, it can also limit potential for breath speed and velocity on the exhale during an explosive movement, as well as on the inhale for a repetitive power performance, and thus limits RFD.
 Although there may be limitations with the Bubble CheekTM, the tongue example is not recommended due to possible injury to the tongue during play or practice.
-Beckham's tongue position, though, is an example of how it can prevent one from clenching their teeth, and thereby reducing added joint stress to the jaw hinge (i.e. the temporomandibular joint).
-However, the best option for explosive power training is to keep the tongue in the mouth, but to progress from the Bubble CheekTM exhale to the advanced skill of a silent vocal cord/glottis approximation using PFT, ideally with an open mouth, where benefits of breath, center (core) and spine (ASP) performance can still be optimized.
+The photos below, however, are examples of how it can prevent one from clenching their teeth, and thereby reducing added joint stress to the jaw hinge (i.e. the temporomandibular joint).
+The best option for explosive power training is to keep the tongue in the mouth, but to progress from the Bubble CheekTM exhale to the advanced skill of a silent vocal cord/glottis approximation using PFT, ideally with an open mouth, where benefits of breath, center (core) and spine (ASP) performance can still be optimized.